{{ghost_head}}

 It's not fibre, it's cable

 An HFC network uses fibre in the street, but a copper coax cable connects each home on the network.
-Elsewhere in the world it is known as 'cable'.
+Elsewhere in the world the technology is known as 'cable'.

 Vodafone advertised the FibreX brand widely.
 It could be found on billboards, on radio, in in-store promotions, online and in direct marketing.